 - Prevents Anaemia: Apples are a good source of iron which boosts the production of haemoglobin in the blood and prevents anaemia.
 Pregnant women are at an increased risk of developing iron-deficiency anaemia.
 To prevent its chances, eating iron-rich foods is recommended.
 You can include apples in your diet to combat this problem.

 - Helps in Digestion: Hormonal changes during pregnancy can slow down the digestion process and lead to constipation.
 But eating apples can help.
-Apples contain dietary fibre that softens stools and relieves constipation and reduces flatulence, thus ensuring smooth bowel movements.
+Apples contain dietary fibre that softens stools but if you eat too many apples, it can have a negative effect.
+You can have 1-2 apples daily during pregnancy.

 - Helps Build Immunity: Apples are a good source of Vitamin C, which can help in building immune strength.
 So eat this crunchy food and lower your chances of catching infections.